2003 NBA All-Star Game

 The 2003 NBA All-Star Game was an exhibition basketball game which was played on February 9, 2003, at the Philips Arena in Atlanta, home of the Atlanta Hawks.
 This game was the 52nd edition of the North American National Basketball Association (NBA) All-Star Game and was played during the 2002–03 NBA season.

 The West defeated the East 155–145 in double overtime, with Kevin Garnett of the Minnesota Timberwolves winning the Most Valuable Player.
 Garnett scored 37 points, grabbed 9 rebounds, and had 5 steals.
 Allen Iverson led the East with 35 points.

 This was the first All-Star Game to be transmitted on cable television, through TNT.
 This was also the 14th and final All-Star Game that Michael Jordan participated in, as a result of his final retirement after the 2002–03 season.
 It was the most recent NBA All-Star Game to be decided in overtime, as well as the first (and so far, only) to be decided in double-overtime.
+This was the second time that Atlanta hosted the All-Star Game; the previous time was in 1978.
+This was also the fifth time that the Hawks hosted the All-Star Game, as they had also hosted it in St. Louis in 1958, 1962, and 1965.

 All-Star Game

 Coaches

 Isiah Thomas was chosen as the East head coach for the first time in his career.

 The coach for the Western Conference team was Sacramento Kings head coach Rick Adelman.
-The coach for the Eastern Conference team was Indiana Pacers head coach Isiah Thomas.
-The Pacers had a 34–15 record on February 9.
+Although the Dallas Mavericks have the best record in the West, their head coach, Don Nelson, was ineligible to coach in the All-Star Game because he had coached in the 2002 game and league rules prohibit a coach from coaching in consecutive All-Star Games.
+The coach for the Eastern Conference team was Isiah Thomas, head coach of the Eastern Conference leader Indiana Pacers.